idanefroni/Conservatory/README.txt

 *************************************************************************************************************************
 Conservatory v2.0.1

-Last update: 4/12/2023
+Last update: 4/9/2025
 *************************************************************************************************************************

   Conservatory is a structural-variants and polyploidization-aware program for the identification of conserved non-coding
 	sequences (CNS) in a large number of genomes.
 Conservatory identifies cis-elements and protein sequence microsynteny to derive multiple alignments of upstream and downstream regulatory sequences in closely related species.
-It then reconstructs the ancestral sequences for each CNS and searches for that in syntenic regions of distant genomes.
+It then reconstructs the ancestral sequences for each CNS and searches for them in syntenic regions of distant genomes.
 	Conservatory utilizes multiple genomes per species to account for genome-specific variants or annotation problems.
 	Conservatory uses a reference genome to define the CNS.
 After running conservation for each gene separately, conservatory merges all the CNS for a given reference genome.

 	Conservatory can also utilize multiple reference genomes.
-A separate script than merges the CNS from all references to generate a single concensus file of CNSs.
+A separate script that merges the CNS from all references to generate a single consensus file of CNSs.

 	Conservatory was developed as a collaboration between the Efroni (HUJI) and Lippman (CSHL) labs.

 	This is version 2.0.1.

+	Amundson K.R., Hendelman H., Ciren D., Yang H., de Neve1 A.E., Tal S., Sulema A., Jackson D., Bartlett M.E., Lippman Z.B., Efroni I. (2025) A deep-time landscape of plant cis-regulatory sequence evolution. bioXriv doi:

-	Previous version (1.5) was described in this publication:
+	The previous version (1.5) was described in this publication:

 	Hendelman A., Zebell S., Rodriguez-Leal D., Dukler N., Robitaille G., Wu X., Kostyun J., Tal L., Wang P., Bartlett M.E., Eshed Y., Efroni I*, Lippman ZB.* (2021) Conserved pleiotropy of an ancient plant homeobox gene uncovered by cisregulatory dissection.
 Cell, 184:1724-1739.

-	For questions\comments email Idan Efroni @ idan.efroni@mail.huji.ac.il \ Zachary Lippman lippman@cshl.edu
+	For questions\comments email Idan Efroni @ idan.efroni@mail.huji.ac.il \ Zachary Lippman lippman @ cshl.edu

 **********************************************************************************************************************************************************